 Applying the GPO

-GPO apply in a Specific Order.
+GPO applies in a Specific Order.
 With the last policy taking precedence over all previously applied Policies.
-The order is Local, Site, Domain and OU.
+The order is Local, Site, Domain, and OU.

 Local changes only affect the workstation it is created on